WPgenWeakest Precondition Generator

 Step 4: wpgen Augmented with Support for Structural Rules

 In a fourth step, we refine the definition of wpgen in order to equip it with inherent support for applications of the structural rules of the logic, namely the frame rule and the rule of consequence.
-To achieve this, we consider a well-crafted predicate called mkstruct, and insert it at the head of the output of every call to wpgen, including all its recursive calls.
-In other words, the definition of wpgen thereafter admits the following structure.
+To achieve this, we carefully craft a predicate called mkstruct and insert it at the head of the output of every call to wpgen, including all its recursive calls.
+In other words, the definition of wpgen hereafter has the following structure.

 Fixpoint wpgen (E:ctx) (t:trm) : formula :=